-RBC GAM has established proxy voting quidelines and procedures and exercises voting rights in accordance with them.
-While RBC GAM will generally vote proxies in accordance with the proxy voting guidelines, there may be circumstances where RBC GAM believes that it is in the best interests of an investment fund, including the Fund, to differently the than contemplated by the guidelines or to withhold a vote or to abstain from voting.
-In the event that RBC GAM faces a potential material conflict of interest with respect to proxies.
-RBC GAM's Proxy Voting Committee will meet to resolve the conflict.
+RBC GAM has established proxy voting guidelines and procedures and exercises voting rights in accordance with them.
+While RBC GAM will generally vote proxies in accordance with the proxy voting guidelines, there may be circumstances where RBC GAM believes that it is in the best interests of an investment fund, including the Fund, to vote differently than the manner contemplated by the guidelines or to withhold a vote or to abstain from voting.
+In the event that RBC GAM faces a potential material conflict of interest with respect to proxies, RBC GAM's Proxy Voting Committee will meet to resolve the conflict.
 In some cases, proxy voting matters may be referred to the Independent Review Committee for its recommendation.
-RBC GAM employs a Governance Analyst who is responsible for ensuring that RBC GAM votes all proxies in accordance with the proxy voting guidelines and for identifying any situations that must be addressed by the Proxy Voting Committee.
+RBC GAM's Responsible Investment team is responsible for ensuring that RBC GAM votes all proxies in accordance with the proxy voting guidelines and for identifying any situations that must be addressed by the Proxy Voting Committee.